Scaled Agile Framework (SAFe)

 • Provides Integrated Program Backlogs that let you plan program-wide capabilities that includes features from multiple projects and track them against program milestones.

-• Methodology Agnostic and can be used equally well for any scaled agile software development methodology – including SAFe, Nexus, Scrum of Scrums, DAD, and LeSS.
+• Methodology Agnostic and can be used equally well for any scaled agile software development methodology – including SAFe, Nexus, Scrum of Scrums, DA, and LeSS.

-In addition, we provide superb technical support that ensures that enquiries and questions are dealt with in a timely and professional manner.
+We also provide unmatched technical support that answers any questions or concerns in a timely and professional manner.

 How do I Get Started?